Geonovum/OAPIF-PDOK-INSPIRE/OAPIF_explained.md

 Note as well that WFS adopts the Geography Markup Language (GML) as a default data format.
 In contrast, OAPIF includes recommendations to support HTML and GeoJSON as encodings.
 Implementations of OAPIF may also optionally support GML.

-An OAPIF consist of resources that can be retrieved by typing the corresponding path after the landing page of the OAPIF in a web browser or web application.
+An OAPIF service consists of resources that can be retrieved by typing the corresponding path after the landing page of the OAPIF in a web browser or web application.

 |Resource|Path|Purpose|
 |--------|----|-------|